riels89/riels89.github.io/markdown/Other_Projects.md

 ## Convolutional Neural Networks for Visual Recognition (Fall 2017-Spring 2018)
 ##### [Github Repository](https://github.com/riels89/CS231n)
 Went through this Stanford class on own time which is focused on deep learning and computer vision.
 The class is using Python to achieve a deep understanding of how to create major algorithms like CNNs and LSTMs by hand.
 From there the same algorithms are implemented in Tensorflow.
-Coursework was done from the materials put online and without official enrollment of the course.
+This class was very helpful to understanding all of the algorithms at a deeper level.

 Algorithms implemented:
 * K-nearest neighbor